How To Feed A Loon

 • Heat the butter in a large non-stick skillet over medium heat.
 Add the onions and cook until soft, about 5 minutes.
 Let cool for about 10 minutes.

 • In a large bowl, add the beef, pork, egg, parsley, salt, pepper, nutmeg, ginger, sautéed onions, and soaked breadcrumbs.
-Use two wooden spoons (or your hands) to fully mix it all together.
+Use two wooden spoons (or your hands) to mix it.
 Make sure there are no large chunks of the soaked bread.

 Make the Sauce and Finish the Dish